diefenbach/django-lfs/docs/user/management/catalog/products.rst

 Type of Quantity Field
-    There are three types of quantity fields: ``Integer``, which means the quantity must be an integer and all decimal places are ignored. ``Decimal 0.1``, which means the quantity must be a decimal number with one place and more decimal places are ignored. ``Decimal 0.01``, which means the quantity must be a decimal number with two places and more decimal places are ignored.
+    There are three types of quantity fields: ``Integer``, which means the quantity must be an integer and all decimal places are ignored. ``Decimal 0.1``, which means the quantity must be a decimal number with one decimal place, more decimal places are ignored. ``Decimal 0.01``, which means the quantity must be a decimal number with two decimal places, more decimal places are ignored.
+If no type is given the default type is taken, which is ``Integer``.

 Short Description
     A short description of the product.
 This is displayed within overviews